Mike Adams (safety)

-Michael Carl Adams (born March 24, 1981) is a former American football safety of the National Football League (NFL).
-He played college football at Delaware, and was signed by the San Francisco 49ers as an undrafted free agent in 2004.
+Michael Carl Adams (born March 24, 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He is currently the assistant secondary coach for the New York Giants.
+Adams played college football for the Delaware Fightin' Blue Hens, and was signed by the San Francisco 49ers as an undrafted free agent in 2004.
 Adams also played for the Cleveland Browns, Denver Broncos, Indianapolis Colts, Carolina Panthers, and Houston Texans, and made two Pro Bowls during his 16-year career.

-Early years
+Early life

 Adams was born in Paterson, New Jersey.
 A native of Wayne, New Jersey, Adams attended PCTI in Wayne, where he helped guide his team to the New Jersey Group 4 state title in 1998.
 Adams attended Passaic County Technical Institute in Wayne, New Jersey before going on to the University of Delaware.

 College career

 At Delaware, he played 43 times with 23 starts.
 During his college career he made 213 tackles and 11 interceptions.
 He earned second-team All-Atlantic 10 honors as a senior.
-He was undrafted in the 2004 NFL Draft.
+He was undrafted in the 2004 NFL draft.